Official-MoonDao/documentation/MoonDAO/docs/Projects/Project System.md

 This is meant to help YOU get feedback from people on the idea, offer alternative solutions, and allow for informal coordination around ideas.
 Anyone can post about ideas regardless of their background in the DAO, even if they aren’t yet part of our community.

 **Step 2: Proposal Submission.** A Project Proposal ([MoonDAO Project Proposal Template](https://docs.google.com/document/d/1p8rV9RlvFk6nAJzWh-tvroyPvasjjrvgKpyX8ibGX3I/edit#heading=h.wq6048m686gd)) must be filled out.
 The proposal must be submitted **24 hours before** the Senate meeting.
 If the proposal does not follow its relevant template, then it will not be considered valid and will not go forward for a Senate vote.
 Any pre-commitments in terms of compensation for team members must be expressed in ETH.
 See our Proposal Process for more information on how proposals are passed.
-You can submit your proposal [here](https://moondao.com/propose)
+You can submit your proposal [here](https://moondao.com/propose).
+All project proposals for the quarter are due by the fourth townhall of the quarter (i.e. approximately month into the quarter), all proposals will be batched together for a ranked-choice vote.
+The top 50% of projects will be approved.

 ## Start